applanga/appium-example/ApplangaSDK/README.md

-# Appium & Mobile App with Applanga SDK Example
+# Appium plus Mobile App with Applanga SDK integration Example

-Appium is used for testing mobile apps.
-Within a test you can now trigger a screenshot capture and its upload to the Applanga dashboard.
-This functionality works with the **Applanga Android SDK Version 4.0.x** and above and **Applanga iOS SDK Version 3.0.x** and above.
+In this example, the Appium framework is used to run a test script that navigates through a mobile app.
+Within the Appium test script, you can trigger a screenshot capture and upload it to the connected Applanga project.
+This functionality is supported with the **Applanga Android SDK Version 4.0.x** and above and **Applanga iOS SDK Version 3.0.x** and above.

 # Setup
-This directory is divided into the Appium tests in `AppiumTests` and our sample apps imported as a submodule in `Sample-Apps`.
+This directory is divided into the Appium test scripts in `AppiumTests` and our sample apps imported as a submodule in `Sample-Apps`.

 The folder `AppiumTests` contains all the relevant code to make the Applanga screenshot upload work via Appium.

-First of all, you have to compile an Android or iOS app, which has the Applanga SDK integrated.
+First, you have to compile an Android or iOS app, which has the Applanga SDK integrated.
 In this repository, we use our Sample-Apps to showcase its usage.
 Integrate your own `applanga_settingsfile.applanga` to our [Android Sample App](https://github.com/applanga/Sample-Apps/tree/main/Android) and/or our [iOS Sample App](https://github.com/applanga/Sample-Apps/tree/main/iOS/UIKit-Cocoapods).

 ## Start the Appium Server
 There are several ways to start the Appium server.
-In this repository we use npm to install all dependencies locally.
+In this repository, we use npm to install all dependencies locally.

 Go into `AppiumTests` and run `npm install`.
 Then start the Appium server with `npx appium`.